-Black History Month is an annual celebration of achievements by African Americans and a time for recognizing the central role of blacks in U.S. history.
+Black History Month is an annual celebration of achievements by African Americans and a time for recognizing their central role in U.S. history.
 Also known as African American History Month, the event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
-Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating black history.
+Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating Black history.

 That September, the Harvard-trained historian Carter G. Woodson and the prominent minister Jesse E. Moorland founded the Association for the Study of Negro Life and History (ASNLH), an organization dedicated to researching and promoting achievements by Black Americans and other peoples of African descent.